Ebenezer-cloud/requirement-analysis/README.md

 * Borrow Book
 * Return Book
 * Add New Book
-* Search Catalog
+* Search Catalogue

 📘 **Diagram Meaning:**

 * The *Member* actor connects to “Borrow Book” and “Return Book.”
 * The *Librarian* actor connects to “Add New Book.”
-* Both interact with “Search Catalog.”
+* Both interact with “Search Catalogue.”

 ### 🌟 **Benefits of Use Case Diagrams**